underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 title: Working with Sequences
 ---

 In the [previous section](seq.html) with looked at the basic operations on sequences.
-Now we're going to look at practical aspects of working with sequences: how to process every element of a sequence at once, and the performance characteristics of different sequence implementations.
+Now we're going to look at practical aspects of working with sequences -- how functional programming allows us to process every element of a sequence at once in a terse and declarative style.

 ## Bulk Processing of Elements